-Current year stock-based compensation expense reflects the amortization of option grants made to our CMO, CSO, members of our scientific staff and certain clinical and scientific consultants since August 2018, all earlier outstanding grants having become fully vested and amortized prior to the quarter ended September 30, 2020.
-Grants awarded after September 30, 2019, including those granted during the quarter ended September 30, 2020, account for approximately \$70,000 of expense in the quarter ended September 30, 2020, offset by the expense reduction of approximately \$117,000 attributable to certain options granted between June 2016 and August 2018 that became fully vested and amortized during the quarter ended September 30, 2020 or earlier.
+Stock-based compensation expense reflects the amortization of option grants made to our CSO, CMO, scientific staff and certain clinical and scientific consultants since June 2016, all earlier outstanding grants having become fully vested and amortized.
+Grants awarded after December 31, 2018, including those granted during the quarter ended December 31, 2019, account for approximately \$174,000 of expense in the quarter ended December 31, 2019, partially offset by the impact of certain November 2016 and September 2017 grants that became fully vested and amortized during the quarter ended December 31, 2019.
+Expense attributable to recent option grants is generally being amortized over two-year to three-year vesting periods, with one-quarter of the grants made in August 2018, May 2019, and during the quarter ended December 31, 2019 being immediately vested and expensed upon grant, in accordance with the terms of the respective grants.

-Consulting and other professional services reflects fees incurred, generally on an as-needed basis, for project-based scientific, nonclinical and clinical development and regulatory advisory and analytical services rendered to us by third parties, including by members of our Scientific Advisory Board and CNS Clinical and Regulatory Advisory Board, especially in support of our PH94B and PH10 development initiatives.
-Prior year expense included development support payments to Pherin which terminated in April 2020 under the terms of our PH94B and PH10 license agreements and analytical services in support of PH94B development which did not recur in the quarter ended September 30, 2020.
+Consulting services reflects fees incurred for project-based scientific, nonclinical and clinical development and regulatory advisory services rendered to us by third parties, in 2018, primarily by members of our Scientific Advisory Board and CNS Clinical and Regulatory Advisory Board.
+Expense for 2019 also reflects consulting and analytical services in support of our PH94B and PH10 initiatives.

-Technology license and royalties expense reflects both recurring annual license fees, as well as legal counsel and other costs related to patent prosecution and protection pursuant to our stem cell technology license agreements, our AV-101 patents, or patents that we have elected to pursue for commercial purposes.
+Technology license expense reflects both recurring annual license fees, as well as legal counsel and other costs related to patent prosecution and protection pursuant to our stem cell technology license agreements, our AV-101 patents, or that we have elected to pursue for commercial purposes.
 These costs do not occur ratably throughout the year or between years.
-In both periods, this expense includes legal counsel and other costs we have incurred to advance various patent applications in the U.S. and numerous foreign countries, primarily with respect to AV-101 and our stem cell technology platform, but also nominally with respect to our PH94B and PH10 intellectual property portfolios.
+In both periods, this expense includes legal counsel and other costs we have incurred to advance various patent applications in the U.S. and numerous foreign countries, primarily with respect to AV-101 and our stem cell technology platform, but also nominally with respect to our intellectual property portfolios of PH94B and PH10.

-AV-101 project expense for the quarter ended September 30, 2019 reflects the costs of conducting the Elevate Study in MDD, including various CROs, investigator and clinical site costs, and CRO support services for AV-101 projects for indications other than MDD, as well as expense incurred to manufacture additional quantities of AV-101 for use in potential future clinical development of AV-101 in a number of potential CNS indications.
-AV-101 project expense for the quarter ended September 30, 2020 primarily reflects the cost of certain preclinical studies related to the use of AV-101 in combination with probenecid, certain AV-101 manufacturing stability studies, and costs incurred to finalize the results of the Elevate Study for regulatory submission.
+AV-101 project expense for each of the quarters presented primarily reflects the costs of conducting the Elevate Study, including various CRO, investigator and clinical site costs, as well as expense incurred to manufacture additional quantities of AV-101 for use in potential future clinical development of AV-101 in a number of potential CNS indications.